Section 187: land used for car boot sales, intermittent outdoor sales fairs and similar events (other than markets and livestock markets)

 Car boot sales and other intermittent outdoor sales fairs and similar events are Unit classes.
 Responsibility for identifying, adjusting and analysing rents lies with the Unit, as does responsibility for ensuring effective co-ordination and valuation.

-For further information regarding co-ordination, see Rating Manual: S6: Pt 1
+For further information regarding co-ordination, see Rating Manual: section 6 part 1

 The variety of circumstances found in practice means that complex issues of rateability and valuation might arise.
-As a result Units should actively co-ordinate the approach adopted as advised in the 2010 coordination Practice Note at Rating Manual: S6: Pt 1
+As a result Units should actively co-ordinate the approach adopted as advised in the 2010 coordination Practice Note at Rating Manual: section 6 part 1

 Pressure on trade has varied throughout England & Wales, but more competition between car boot sale operators, and from a variety of other sales outlets has been experienced, affecting profit margins accordingly.